You can use the following selection boxes to choose from all of our 25D metal gearmotor versions:

 |Pololu 25D mm gearmotor with bracket.|

-The diagram below shows the dimensions (in mm) of the 25D mm line of gearmotors.
-The value of
+The diagram below shows the dimensions of the 25D mm line of gearmotors (units are mm over [inches]).
+This diagram is also available as a downloadable PDF (223k pdf).

 |25D mm metal gearmotor with 48 CPR encoder: close-up view of encoder.|

-A two-channel Hall effect encoder is used to sense the rotation of a magnetic disk on a rear protrusion of the motor shaft.
+The versions of these gearmotors with encoders use a A two-channel Hall effect sensor to detect the rotation of a magnetic disk on a rear protrusion of the motor shaft.
 The quadrature encoder provides a resolution of 48 counts per revolution of the motor shaft when counting both edges of both channels.
 To compute the counts per revolution of the gearbox output, multiply the gear ratio by 48.
 The motor/encoder has six color-coded, 11" (28 cm) leads terminated by a 1×6 female header with a 0.1″ pitch, as shown in the main product picture.
 This header works with standard 0.1″ male headers and our male jumper and precrimped wires.
 If this header is not convenient for your application, you can pull the crimped wires out of the header or cut the header off.
 The following table describes the wire functions:

 ||motor power (connects to one motor terminal)